Divya-mariyam/Divya-mariyam/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on Real World Weather App.
+- 🔭 I’m currently working on Real World Weather App project.
 - 🌱 I’m currently learning MERN.
 - 😄 Pronouns: She/Her